MicrosoftDocs/windows-dev-docs/windows-apps-src/globalizing/using-mrt-for-converted-desktop-apps-and-games.md

 0. Open a developer command prompt from the `Visual Studio 2015` folder in the Start menu
 0. Switch to the project root directory (the one that contains the `AppxManifest.xml` file and the `Strings` folder)
 0. Type the following command, replacing "contoso_demo.xml" with a name suitable for your project, and "en-US" with the default language of your app (or keep it en-US if applicable).
-Note the xml file is created in the parent directory (**not** in the project directory) since it's not part of the application<sup>7</sup>:
+Note the xml file is created in the parent directory (**not** in the project directory) since it's not part of the application<a name="footnote7_ref" href="#footnote7"><sup>7</sup></a>:

     `makepri createconfig /cf ..\contoso_demo.xml /dq en-US /pv 10.0 /o`
 0. You can type `makepri createconfig /?` to see what each parameter does, but in summary:
-** `/cf` sets the Configuration Filename (the output of this command) ** `/dq` sets the Default Qualifiers, in this case the language `en-US` ** `/pv` sets the Platform Version, in this case Windows 10 ** `/o` sets it to Overwrite the output file if it exists
+ * `/cf` sets the Configuration Filename (the output of this command)
+ * `/dq` sets the Default Qualifiers, in this case the language `en-US`
+ * `/pv` sets the Platform Version, in this case Windows 10
+ * `/o` sets it to Overwrite the output file if it exists
 0. Now you have a configuration file, run `MakePRI` again to actually search the disk for resources and package them into a PRI file.
 Replace "contoso_demop.xml" with the XML filename you used in the previous step, and be sure to specify the parent directory for both input and output:

     `makepri new /pr . /cf ..\contoso_demo.xml /of ..\resources.pri /mf AppX /o`
 0. You can type `makepri new /?` to see what each parameter does, but in a nutshell:
-** `/pr` sets the Project Root (in this case, the current directory) ** `/cf` sets the Configuration Filename, created in the previous step ** `/of` sets the Output File
+ * `/pr` sets the Project Root (in this case, the current directory)
+ * `/cf` sets the Configuration Filename, created in the previous step
+ * `/of` sets the Output File
-** `/mf` creates a Mapping File (so we can exclude files in the package in a later step) ** `/o` sets it to Overwrite the output file if it exists
+ * `/mf` creates a Mapping File (so we can exclude files in the package in a later step)
+ * `/o` sets it to Overwrite the output file if it exists
 0. Now you have a `.pri` file with the default language resources (eg, en-US).
 To verify that it worked correctly, you can run the following command:

     `makepri dump /if ..\resources.pri /of ..\resources /o`
 0. You can type `makepri dump /?` to see what each parameter does, but in a nutshell:
  * `/if` sets the Input Filename
  * `/of` sets the Output Filename (`.xml` will be appended automatically)
  * `/o` sets it to Overwrite the output file if it exists
-0. Finally, you can open `..\resources.xml` in a text editor and verify it lists your `&lt;NamedResource&gt;` values (like `ApplicationDescription` and `PublisherDisplayName`) along with `&lt;Candidate&gt;` values for your chosen default language (there will be other content in the beginning of the file; ignore that for now).
+0. Finally, you can open `..\resources.xml` in a text editor and verify it lists your `<NamedResource>` values (like `ApplicationDescription` and `PublisherDisplayName`) along with `<Candidate>` values for your chosen default language (there will be other content in the beginning of the file; ignore that for now).

 If you like, you can open the mapping file `..\resources.map.txt` to verify it contains the files needed for your project (including the PRI file, which is not part of the project's directory).
 Importantly, the mapping file will *not* include a reference to your `resources.resw` file because the contents of that file have already been embedded in the PRI file.
-It will, however, contain other resources like images.
+It will, however, contain other resources like the filenames of your images.

 <h4>Building and signing the package</h4>
 Now the PRI file is built, you can build and sign the package:

-0. To create the app package, run the following command replacing "contoso_demo.appx" with the name of the AppX file you want to create and making sure to choose a different directory for the `.AppX` file (this sample uses the parent directory; it can be anywhere but should **not** be the project directory):
+0. To create the app package, run the following command replacing `contoso_demo.appx` with the name of the AppX file you want to create and making sure to choose a different directory for the `.AppX` file (this sample uses the parent directory; it can be anywhere but should **not** be the project directory):

     `makeappx pack /m AppXManifest.xml /f ..\resources.map.txt /p ..\contoso_demo.appx /o`
 0. You can type `makeappx pack /?` to see what each parameter does, but in a nutshell:
  * `/m` sets the Manifest file to use
  * `/f` sets the mapping File to use (created in the previous step)
  * `/p` sets the output Package name
  * `/o` sets it to Overwrite the output file if it exists
 0. Once the package is created, it must be signed.
-The easiest way to get a signing certificate is by creating an empty Universal Windows project in Visual Studio and copying the `.pfx` file it creates, but you can create one manually using the `MakeCert` and `Pvk2Pfx` utilities as described in the [**How to create an app package signing certificate** topic on MSDN]
+The easiest way to get a signing certificate is by creating an empty Universal Windows project in Visual Studio and copying the `.pfx` file it creates, but you can create one manually using the `MakeCert` and `Pvk2Pfx` utilities as described in [the **How to create an app package signing certificate** topic on MSDN]
 (https://msdn.microsoft.com/en-us/library/windows/desktop/jj835832(v=vs.85).aspx).
-* ***Important:*** If you manually create a signing certificate, make sure you place the files in a different directory than your source project or your package source, otherwise it might get included as part of the package, including the private key!
+ * **Important:** If you manually create a signing certificate, make sure you place the files in a different directory than your source project or your package source, otherwise it might get included as part of the package, including the private key!
 0. To sign the package, use the following command.
 Note that the `Publisher` specified in the `Identity` element of the `AppxManifest.xml` must match the `Subject` of the certificate
-(this is **not** the `&lt;PublisherDisplayName&gt;` element, which is the localized display name to show to users).
-As usual, replace the "contoso_demo" filenames with the names appropriate for your project, and (***very important***) make sure the `.pfx` file is not in the current directory (otherwise it would have been created as part of your package, including the private signing key!):
+(this is **not** the `<PublisherDisplayName>` element, which is the localized display name to show to users).
+As usual, replace the `contoso_demo...` filenames with the names appropriate for your project, and (**very important**) make sure the `.pfx` file is not in the current directory (otherwise it would have been created as part of your package, including the private signing key!):

     `signtool sign /fd SHA256 /a /f ..\contoso_demo_key.pfx ..\contoso_demo.appx`
 0. You can type `signtool sign /?` to see what each parameter does, but in a nutshell:
  * `/fd` sets the File Digest algorithm (SHA256 is the default for AppX)
  * `/a` will Automatically select the best certificate
  * `/f` specifies the input File that contains the signing certificate

-Finally, you can now double-click on the `.appx` file to install it, or if you prefer the command-line you can open a PowerShell prompt, change to the directory containing the package, and type the following (replacing "contoso_demo.appx" with your package name):
+Finally, you can now double-click on the `.appx` file to install it, or if you prefer the command-line you can open a PowerShell prompt, change to the directory containing the package, and type the following (replacing `contoso_demo.appx` with your package name):

-    `add-appxpackage contoso_demo.appx`
+    add-appxpackage contoso_demo.appx
-If you receive errors about the certificate not being trusted, make sure it is added to the machine store (not the user store).
+If you receive errors about the certificate not being trusted, make sure it is added to the machine store (**not** the user store).
 To add the certificate to the machine store, you can either use the command-line or Windows Explorer.

 To use the command-line:

-0. Run a Visual Studio command prompt as an Administrator.
+0. Run a Visual Studio 2015 command prompt as an Administrator.
-0. Switch to the directory that contains the `.cer` file (remember to ensure this is outside of your source or project directories)
+0. Switch to the directory that contains the `.cer` file (remember to ensure this is outside of your source or project directories!)
-0. Type the following command, replacing "contoso_demo.cer" with your filename:
+0. Type the following command, replacing `contoso_demo.cer` with your filename:

     `certutil -addstore TrustedPeople contoso_demo.cer`
 0. You can run `certutil -addstore /?` to see what each parameter does, but in a nutshell:
+ * `-addstore` adds a certificate to a certificate store
  * `TrustedPeople` indicates the store into which the certificate is placed

 To use Windows Explorer:

 0. Navigate to the folder that contains the `.pfx` file
-0. Double-click on the `.pfx` file
+0. Double-click on the `.pfx` file and the **Certicicate Import Wizard** should appear
 0. Choose `Local Machine` and click `Next`
 0. Accept the User Account Control admin elevation prompt, if it appears, and click `Next`
-0. Enter the password, if there is one, and click `Next`
+0. Enter the password for the private key, if there is one, and click `Next`
 0. Select `Place all certificates in the following store`
-0. Click `Browse`, and choose the `Trusted People` folder (*not* "Trusted Publishers")
+0. Click `Browse`, and choose the `Trusted People` folder (**not** "Trusted Publishers")
 0. Click `Next` and then `Finish`

+After adding the certificate to the `Trusted People` store, try installing the package again.

 You should now see your app appear in the Start Menu's "All Apps" list, with the correct information from the `.resw` / `.pri` file.
 If you see a blank string or the string
 `ms-resource:...` then something has gone wrong - double check your edits and make sure they're correct.
 If you right-click on your app in the Start Menu, you can Pin it as a tile and